-The Township of Malahide currently owns 33 bridges and structural culverts, defined as having a span of more than 3 metres.
-All bridges and structural culverts in Ontario are required by the Ministry of Transportation to be inspected every 2 years using the Ontario Structure Inspection Manual (OSIM).
-The replacement and rehabilitation requirements of bridges and structural culverts are identified by the biannual OSIM inspections and incorporated into the Township's Asset Management Plan.

-The next OSIM review is due for completion in 2024 which will further advise asset management planning.
+DESCRIPTION GALLERY The Township of Malahide currently owns 33 bridges and structural culverts, defined as having a span of more than 3 metres.
+All bridges and structural culverts in Ontario are required by the Ministry of Transportation to be inspected every 2 years using the Ontario Structure Bridges and Malahide Township Springfield Inspection Manual (OSIM).
+The replacement and rehabilitation Culverts requirements of bridges and structural culverts are identified by the biannual OSIM inspections and incorporated into the Township's Asset Management Plan.
+Bridges: 12 Total Culverts: 21 Total The next OSIM review is due for completion in 2024 which will further advise asset management planning.
 A request for proposal will be circulated to third party consultants in the spring of 2024.
-This project will be conducted by consultants over the summer of 2024, with the final report being submitted to Staff in the fall of 2024.
+This project will 50100 200 Meter be conducted by consultants over the summer of 2024, with the final report being submitted to Staff in the fall of 2024.
 Therefore, a new budgetary amount of \$10,000 is requested for the 2024 capital budget in order to complete an OSIM inspection of the Township's 33 bridges and structural culverts.

-Projected Initiation: 2024 Service Continuity Internal Project A new budgetary amount of \$10,000 is requested in 2024.
-This project will be entirely funded from tax levy reserves.
-Estimated Completion: 2024 New Service Third-Party Project A new budgetary amount of \$10,000 is requested in 2024.
-This project will be entirely funded from tax levy reserves.
+TOTAL REQUEST: \$10,000 Projected 2024 A new budgetary amount of \$10,000 is requested in 2024.
+This project will be Initiation: ☐ Internal Project ☐ Service Enhancement entirely funded from tax levy reserves.
+Estimated □ Third-Party Project 2024 □ New Service Completion: